How to Prepare for a Flawless Sew-In Installation

 I delight in getting my hair styled in different ways but, the most painful but rewarding experience is the sew-in.

-Today we will discuss the sew-in process, sew in install, types of sew ins, and so much more.
-Leave a comment at the bottom with any questions you may have!
+Today we will discuss the sew-in process, sew in install, types of sew ins, sew-in hair extensions and so much more.

-What is Sew-In?
+What Is Sew-In?

 A sew-in is a style in which tracks are sewn onto your braided hair in order to sew on extensions.